 Among the survivors of the Athenia taken by the Knute Nelson to Galway were several stretcher cases.

 Page 4 of The Times included a statement by Winston Churchill that there were 1,418 persons on board including 315 crew and 1,103 passengers.
 Of these, 800 had British or European passports, and over 300 had US passports.
 At this point in time there were 125 people unaccounted for.

 At this point in time it was realised that the Germans were going to deny responsibility for the sinking.
 The Times reported that the German press had started to blame Churchill for the sinking.

-The dispersion of survivors into different ships meant that in some cases families got split up leading to children not knowing whether their parents had survived and vice versa.
+The dispersion of survivors into different ships meant that in some cases families got split up with children not knowing whether their parents had survived and vice versa.
 The Times at last had a little bit of good news as some survivors were reunited and also reported that a relief fund had been set up.

-In Ormskirk in Lancashire The Ormskirk Advertiser reported the rescue of a Mr. Thomas Quine and but noted that his wife (Annie) was still missing.
+In Ormskirk in Lancashire The Ormskirk Advertiser reported the rescue of a Mr. Thomas Quine but noted that his wife (Annie) was still missing.
 It was later confirmed that she was dead.
 You can see a photo of her grave on the Remembering Athenia page of this website HERE.

 The Daily Record carried the sad news that the mother of two crew members working on Athenia had had a heart attack on learning of the loss of the ship and died shortly afterwards.
 Had she lived she would have learned that both of her sons had survived.

-The Birmingham Daily Gazette noted that Captain Cook was on his way to the Donaldson Line offices in Glasgow to give his report of what had happened.
+The Birmingham Daily Gazette noted that Athenia's master James Cook was on his way to the Donaldson Line offices in Glasgow to give his report of what had happened.
 The paper also describes the state of survivors - many of whom had been badly burned - and the desperation of mothers who had been separated from their children and didn't known whether they were alive.
 There was also a photo of a baby that had survived being brought ashore at Galway.